Abraham Isaac Kook: Inauguration of Hebrew University

-To the contrary, I told them explicitly that I am afraid lest there come forth, Heaven forbid, a stumbling block from their hands if they reject the Torah and the fear of G-d and 'please themselves in the brood of aliens' [i.e., studies antithetical to Torah such as Biblical Criticism].
-I brought them examples of this from the past, from the incidents that took place due to people's sins [during the Berlin Enlightenment], from which came forth groups that turned away from G-d and abandoned the source of living waters.
+To the contrary, I told them explicitly that I am afraid lest there come forth, Heaven forbid, a stumbling block from their hands if they reject the Torah and the fear of God and 'please themselves in the brood of aliens' [i.e., studies antithetical to Torah such as Biblical Criticism].
+I brought them examples of this from the past, from the incidents that took place due to people's sins [during the Berlin Enlightenment], from which came forth groups that turned away from God and abandoned the source of living waters.
 But they must guard the holiness of Israel, teachers and students alike, and not follow foreign ideas nor turn aside from the Torah and the mitzvos.
 And even then, it is not from secular subjects that Torah will come forth, but rather when we support the holy yeshivas, which are dedicated solely to the holiness of the Torah.

-Together with this, [I told them that] they should elevate the power of the tzaddikim and Torah giants who fear G-d.
-And the Central Yeshiva [Mercaz HaRav] in our holy and beautiful city, which we are toiling to establish and expand with G-d's help, will stand in its great glory.
+Together with this, [I told them that] they should elevate the power of the tzaddikim and Torah giants who fear God.
+And the Central Yeshiva [Mercaz HaRav] in our holy and beautiful city, which we are toiling to establish and expand with God's help, will stand in its great glory.
 Then, upon the foundation of the holy yeshivas, I said that the verse 'From Zion will come forth Torah' will be fulfilled.

 These words are explicit in my speech that I spoke at that time before the people, before all of the important officials who came to the celebration, and to the entire great crowd of thousands who came from the far ends of the Holy Land and from the lands of the Diaspora.
-So how can malicious people come to distort the words of the living G-d in a way that is so filled with wickedness and folly?...
+So how can malicious people come to distort the words of the living God in a way that is so filled with wickedness and folly?...